kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

     // If set, the module will block until a finalized epoch has occurred "waitForFinalization": false,

-    // The log level that the clients should log at
+    // The global log level that all clients should log at
-    // Valid values are "error", "warn", "info", "debug", and "trace" "logLevel": "info"
+    // Valid values are "error", "warn", "info", "debug", and "trace"
+    // This value will be overridden by participant-specific values "logLevel": "info"
 }
 ```